-Year 11 Results 2017
+Year 11 Results 2018

 The Head, Dr Katy Ricks, said, 'These results are excellent, and a superb achievement for both students and teachers.
 We are delighted that our students start the IB Diploma Programme with such strong qualifications.'

-94% of all examinations were graded A or A*
+92% of all examinations were graded A or A*

-At 216 students, our cohort is among the biggest of UK and world-wide IB schools, and together they achieved the remarkable average diploma score of 40.6 points (ten points above the world average, 29.8).
+At 216 students, our cohort is among the biggest of UK and world-wide IB schools, and together they achieved the remarkable average diploma score of 39.6 points (ten points above the world average, 29.8).
 The median is 40, and the mode, for the 2nd year running, is 44 points.

-24 students gained the maximum 45 points for the IB Diploma
+• 17 students gained the maximum 45 points for the IB Diploma

-34 students gained 44 points
+• 26 students gained 44 points

 • 120 students gained diplomas with 40 or more points